 Gentle Driving of Piles

-The main result of this project is the development of a novel pile installation technique based on simultaneous application of vibrators acting in vertical and torsional directions.
+The main result of this project is the development of a novel pile installation technique based on simultaneous application of vibrators acting in several directions.

 The desired outcomes are envisaged as follows: